 By MICHAEL WEISSENSTEIN and ANNE-MARIE GARCIA

-Leahy and five other Democratic senators and representatives are trying to ease the reestablishment of full relations by conveying to Cuban officials that their actions in the coming months will influence Congressional openness to President Barack Obama’s reforms.
+Leahy and five other Democratic senators and representatives were trying to ease the reestablishment of full relations by conveying to Cuban officials that their actions in the coming months will influence Congressional openness to Obama’s reforms.
 At the same time, they are trying to get a sense of the biggest mystery hanging over the new stage of U.S.-Cuban relations: how will Castro’s government respond to the U.S. push to expand diplomatic relations and trade ties?

 Cuba has so far offered a guardedly positive reception to Obama’s loosening of the trade embargo on Cuba, saying it welcomes the full package of new economic ties on offer, from sales of telecommunications equipment to exports to the private business sector.
 But it insists it will maintain its one-party political system and centrally planned economy.